School Traffic Wardens

 Before starting their job, each school traffic warden must undergo a comprehensive training programme organised by their local authority about road safety and their duties.

 School traffic wardens are paid employees of a local authority.
 They are generally employed on a part-time basis with a maximum number of hours per week.
-Wardens can generally go on working beyond age 65 if they are capable of carrying out their duties satisfactorily, as employers can now allow flexibility as to the upper age of employees.
+You can also read about retirement ages in the public sector.

 How to apply